ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 ![Map of where languages originated from](/public/photos/engspis.png)

 There's perhaps some more logic to this, as Arabic influenced both Hebrew (due to proximity) and Spanish (due to the Moorish period).
-If I had to absolutely had to translate a word, I'd make sure to always translate into Hebrew, my less dominant language.
+If I absolutely had to translate a word, I'd make sure to always translate into Hebrew, my less dominant language.
 I figured eventually I'd mentally separate Spanish from the two in my mind.

 Although English + Hebrew doesn't allow you to instantly pick up Spanish the way Hindi speakers may pick up Urdu, knowing both gives you an improved base to build off of.
 Take for instance the word "ya" in Spanish.
 In English, the concept of "ya" is a bit complicated to explain.
 Take these three sentences as an example: